Continued Fraction | |

 gives the concise formula

-The quantities a_n are called partial quotients, and the quantity obtained by including n terms of the continued fraction
+The quantities are called partial quotients, and the quantity obtained by including terms of the continued fraction

 Continued fractions are also useful for finding near commensurabilities between events with different periods.
 For example, the Metonic cycle used for calendrical purposes by the Greeks consists of 235 lunar months which very nearly equal 19 solar years, and 235/19 is the sixth convergent of the ratio of the lunar phase (synodic) period and solar period (365.2425/29.53059).
 Continued fractions can also be used to calculate gear ratios, and were used for this purpose by the ancient Greeks (Guy 1990).

-Let the continued fraction for x be written [a_0,a_1,...,a_n].
+Let the continued fraction for be written .
 Then the limiting value is almost always Khinchin's constant

 (Sloane's A002210).

-Similarly, taking the nth root of the denominator q_n of the nth convergent as n->infty almost always gives the Khinchin-Lévy constant
+Similarly, taking the th root of the denominator of the th convergent as almost always gives the Khinchin-Lévy constant

 (Sloane's A086702).

-Let P_n/Q_n be convergents of a nonsimple continued fraction.
+Let be convergents of a nonsimple continued fraction.
 Then

 and subsequent terms are calculated from the recurrence relations